 - Network Upgrades

-The additions, modifications, and upgrades to the CAISO Controlled Grid required at or beyond the Point of Interconnection to accommodate the interconnection of the Generating Facility to the CAISO Controlled GridNetwork Upgrades shall consist of Delivery Network Upgrades and Reliability Network Upgrades.
+The additions, modifications, and upgrades to the CAISO Controlled Grid required at or beyond the Point of Interconnection to accommodate the interconnection of the Generating Facility to the CAISO Controlled Grid or to accommodate requests for a long-term Wheeling Through Priority.
+Network Upgrades shall consist of Delivery Network Upgrades and Reliability Network Upgrades.
 Network Upgrades do not include Distribution Upgrades.

 * * * * *